cs1302uga/cs1302-tutorials/algo-analysis.md

 1. **Example 5 [Even Trickier]**:

-   Here is a slightly modified version of the previous example, now decomposed into two separate methods:
+   Below is a slightly modified version of the previous example, now decomposed into two separate methods.

    ```java
    void printUntil(int[] a, int i) {